• The Royal Logistic Corps

 • Light Goods Vehicles

-Maintaining a large fleet of vehicles enables 20 Transport Squadron to support other units that do not have the capability to hold their own Motor Transport Department.
+Maintaining this extensive fleet allows 20 Transport Squadron to support units without their own Motor Transport Department.

 We have soldiers in every rank, most commonly from the Driver trade.
-Our civil servants have a wealth of experience, with some having served for over 20 years in the Unit.
+Many of our civil servants have extensive experience, with some having dedicated over 20 years to the unit.

 Sporting Opportunities